rhemlock7/regex-gist-explaination/gist-template.md

     - Matches a literal dot (period).

 ## Author
 My name is Ryan Hemlock.
-I'm a web developer student with the University of Pennsylvania's LPS coding bootcamp.
+I am a web developer student with the University of Pennsylvania's LPS coding bootcamp.
 You can find my GitHub profile here: https://github.com/rhemlock7